codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 This involves retrieving details about the active controller and method, as well as the filters applied to a specific route.
 Below, we explore how to access this routing information to assist in tasks such as logging, debugging, or implementing conditional logic.

-Retrieving the Controller and Method Names
+Retrieving the Current Controller/Method Names
 ==========================================

 In some cases, you might need to determine which controller and method have been triggered by the current HTTP request.